Here is the latest on road closures on the Central Coast. If you are planning to drive Highway 1, these are my top tips of the day! March 12, 2023

 Hearst Castle

 I took the Grand Rooms Tour.
-Though the house is a magnificent example of Mediterranean and Gothic architecture, filled with antiquities from all over the world, my favorite part of the tour remains the indoor Roman Pool.
-From the exquisite blue tile work to the beautiful, soft, ambient lights, and the mirror reflection of the water, this pool begs you to lose yourself in its deep blue calm.
+Though the house is a magnificent example of Mediterranean and Gothic architecture filled with antiquities from all over the world, my favorite part of the tour was the indoor Roman Pool.
+From the exquisite blue tile work to the soft ambient lights, and the reflection on the water, the Roman pool has a very mysterious and tranquil vibe.

-I love the stories of famous personalities, frequent guests at the castle, sneaking out to the pool after hours for a little romantic interlude in one of the many secluded corners.
-Cary Grant was quoted as saying “The Roman pool is a great place to get to know someone just a little bit better.”
+Our guide regaled us with stories of famous personalities and frequent guests at the castle who would sneak out to the pool after hours for a little romantic interlude in one of the many secluded corners.
+According to our guide, Cary Grant said, “The Roman pool is a great place to get to know someone just a little bit better.”
 I wouldn’t mind meeting up with him there at all.

-Just past Hearst Castle is the Pieras Blancas Elephant seal rookery.
-These animals are actually quite ugly, but interesting to watch.
-They’re also really noisy, especially during the mating season.
-The shore area is dotted with large lava rocks, and it can be hard to distinguish the seals from the rocks when they are in the water.
-The day I drove past, there was a backup of cars waiting to get into the parking lot.
+About five miles from Hearst Castle is the Piedras Blancas Elephant Seal Rookery.
+These animals are quite ugly but very interesting to watch.
+They’re also very noisy, especially during the mating season.
+The shore area is dotted with large lava rocks, making it hard to distinguish the seals from the rocks when they are in the water.
+The day I went there was a backup of cars waiting to get into the parking lot.
 This is another good reason to go off-season or on a weekday.

 Bixby Bridge

-This may be the most photographed bridge in California, aside from the Golden Gate Bridge in San Francisco.
+This may be the most photographed bridge in California aside from the Golden Gate Bridge in San Francisco.
 Bixby Bridge is a single-span concrete arch more than 260 feet high and 700 feet long.
 You can park at a turnout at either end to take photographs.
-Bixby Bridge, along with Garrapata and Rocky Creek Bridge, was built in the 1930s and paved the way for tourism to come to Big Sur.
-The only road prior to the completion of Highway 1 was Old Coast Road.
-It remains an unpaved road and is not suitable for standard passenger automobiles.
+Bixby Bridge along with Garrapata and Rocky Creek Bridge, was built in the 1930s, paving the way for tourism in Big Sur.
+Before the completion of Highway 1, the Old Coast Road was the only access.
+That road was never paved and today is not suitable for standard automobiles.

-The falls used to drop into the ocean but due to a landslide several years ago now drop on the sandy cove.
-It’s an idyllic spot and one that makes you wish you could actually get to it.
+The falls used to drop into the ocean, but due to a landslide several years ago they now fall onto the sandy cove.
+It’s an idyllic spot and one that makes you wish you could access the beach and the falls.
 There is signage everywhere warning against it.
 Be smart and admire safely from afar.

 Nepenthe is an indoor/outdoor restaurant best known for its views, but it also has an interesting history.
-The restaurant and surrounding land have been in the family for over 50 years.
+The restaurant and surrounding land have been in the family for over 60 years.
 It’s still a popular spot with locals and tourists alike.
-There’s a very nice gift shop with handcrafted jewelry, unique fragrances, books, and children’s gifts carefully curated from around the world.
+There’s a very nice gift shop with handcrafted jewelry, unique fragrances, books, and children’s gifts, carefully curated from around the world.

 After you pass Big Sur it’s about thirty or forty minutes to Carmel by the Sea.
-Carmel is also known as “the little town in the forest by the sea,” which is a lovely and quaint description.
-It has a bit of a European feel because it’s really a place to walk.
-There are many unique shops, galleries, and great restaurants.
+Carmel is also known as “the little town in the forest by the sea,” an apt description.
+Much like a European village, it’s a place to walk, not drive.
+There are many unique shops and galleries featuring local artists and great restaurants.
 The beach there is known as one of the best places on the Monterey Peninsula to watch the sunset.

-Carmel was voted #2 Best Small City in the USA by Conde Nast Traveler last year.
+Carmel was voted #2 Best Small City in the USA by Conde Nast Traveler in 2014.

 Monarch Butterfly Sanctuary